FIGLAB/Sozu/README.md

 <img src="./toolkit/images/processing.gif" alt="" width="499"/>

+3. Finally, connecting the alligator cable to the tag antenna as an extension helps improve the broadcast range.

 ### Request Sozu Toolkit
 Please fill out the google form below for your toolkit request: https://forms.gle/UTFnRSarYxjS2oz19

 For bulk orders and commercial collaborations, please email us at info@figlab.com

 ## Other Resources
 ### See what others created with Sozu
 Auxiliary video of example projects: https://youtu.be/Q_soA7qurLE